-The station was registered on the Register of the National Estate on 26 October 1999.
-Some 37 station buildings are included in the assessment.
-Three buildings are identified as having exceptional cultural significance, four as having considerable cultural significance, and 15 as having some significance.
+In recognition of its historical cultural value, Davis was registered on the Register of the National Estate in 1999.
+Of the 37 station buildings that are included in the assessment, 3 are identified as having exceptional cultural significance, and 4 as having considerable cultural significance.

-- Platcha Hut is the oldest surviving field refuge in the Davis area, and is the only example of this type of ANARE field refuge remaining in near to original condition.
+- Platcha Hut — the oldest surviving field refuge in the Davis area.
+It is the only example of this type of ANARE field refuge remaining in near to original condition.
 It is also the only example of an early ANARE automatic weather station.

-- Brookes and Watts Huts.
-Of these four huts, two represent a small number of surviving Post Tensioned Boxes (PTB) Mark 111 structures used as field refuges at ANARE stations.
+- Brookes Hut and Watts Hut — these are 2 of the 4 huts that represent a small number of surviving Post Tensioned Boxes (PTB) Mark 111 structures used as field refuges at ANARE stations.

-- The Mikkelsen Cairn marks the discovery of the Vestfold Hills, and the first known landing by a woman, Carolyn Mikkelsen, in Antarctica in 1935.
+- The Mikkelsen Cairn — this cairn marks the discovery of the Vestfold Hills, and the first known landing by a woman (Carolyn Mikkelsen) in Antarctica in 1935.

-- Walkabout Rocks, one of three Wilkins’ Sites in the region, marks the location at which Sir Hubert Wilkins asserted Australia’s territorial claims, the only memorial of early Australian visitation to this part of the AAT.
+- Walkabout Rocks — one of 3 Wilkins’ Sites in the region.
+It marks the location at which Sir Hubert Wilkins asserted Australia’s territorial claims It is the only memorial of early Australian visitation to this part of the AAT.

-- Law Cairn marks the first ANARE landing in the Vestfold Hills.
+- Law Cairn — this cairn marks the first ANARE landing in the Vestfold Hills.
 This visit by Phillip Law was an important precursor to the later establishment of an Australian presence in the area.